For decades, Apple has made Macs that everyone from creative professionals to engineers have been eager to work with.

 After all, you can’t simply pack up your monitor and move like you would with just your laptop.

-Buying an External Monitor for MacBook: What to Consider?
+Buying an External Monitor for MacBook: What to Consider in 2020?

 When deciding what size monitor to purchase, make sure to consider both the space you have available and what you hope to get out of your monitor.
 If you simply want to enlarge your display proportionally to make it easier to see you may not need as big of a monitor as someone who hopes to gain physical workspace to open multiple app windows at once.